What Are the Characteristics Of a Good Project Manager in 2019?

 Who are the best project management experts?

 What do people like Elizabeth Harrin, Ben Aston, and Jason Westland have in common?
 Probably all the characteristics of a good project manager as they have established themselves as thought leaders in the project management industry.
-And, they are sharing their knowledge on social media, TED talks, conferences and other events.
-But they are not alone, The Digital Project Manager, that offers software solutions for teams, has identified the most influential people in the project management industry which you can follow to go on learning and improving your skills.
+They’re sharing their knowledge on social media, TED talks, conferences and other events.